-Who "Won" The North Korea Summit Is A Lot More Complicated Than You Think
+The Answer To Who “Won” The North Korea Summit Is Way More Complicated Than You Think

 President Donald Trump took a gamble when he agreed to meet Kim Jong Un during the North Korea summit in Singapore on Tuesday.
 The two leaders had spent the winter trading insults and threatening military strikes, but then stunned the world by agreeing to come to the table for an unprecedented try at diplomacy.